praneethiyyapu/Conversion-Web-Services/README.md

 # Conversion-Web-Services
-•It is an enterprise java application that converts pounds to kilograms and feet to centimeters by making use of corresponding RESTful webservices.
+•It is a java application that converts pounds to kilograms and feet to centimeters by making use of corresponding RESTful webservices.

 •Built the RESTful webservices with Java using JAX-RS 2.0 and Jersey framework.